 - Piazza Bianco (Ballpark.
 Nationally acclaimed pizzeria a few blocks north of the ballpark)

-- Barrio Café (Busy eatery serving creative Mexican fare 3.5 miles NE of the park)
+- Barrio Café (Busy eatery serving creative Mexican fare since 2002, 3.5 miles NE of the park)

 - The Fry Bread House (Melrose.
 As I said earlier, I love me some fry bread.
 Authentic Native American joint).